HuYangjia/HuYangjia.github.io/_pages/about.md

 ## About

-I am a Junior Undergraduate at the University of Science and Technology of China (USTC), majoring in Computer Science and Technology.
-My passion lies in computer architecture and machine learning, and I am eager to contribute to innovative computing systems.
+I am a senior undergraduate in Computer Science and Technology at the University of Science and Technology of China (USTC) and an incoming PhD student in Prof. Song Guo’s group at HKUST, where I plan to work on AI infrastructure for LLM, VLM and World Model.

 <!-- **I am looking for 2025 summer internship opportunity.** -->

-You can find my CV here:[YangjiaHu_CV.pdf](http://huyangjia.github.io/files/main.pdf)
+You can find my CV here:[YangjiaHu_CV.pdf](http://huyangjia.github.io/files/HuYangjia_CV.pdf)

 ## Education